longhorn/website/content/docs/1.4.0/references/settings.md

 ### Deprecated

-#### Guaranteed Engine CPU

-> Default:

-This deprecated setting is replaced by 2 new settings "Guaranteed Engine Manager CPU" and "Guaranteed Replica Manager CPU" since Longhorn version v1.1.1.

 #### Disable Replica Rebuild

 > Default: `false`

-This deprecated setting is replaced by the new setting 'Concurrent Replica Rebuild Per Node Limit'.
+This deprecated setting is replaced by the new setting `Concurrent Replica Rebuild Per Node Limit`.
 Once the new setting value is 0, it means rebuilding disable.

+#### Custom mkfs.ext4 parameters

+Allows setting additional filesystem creation parameters for ext4.
+For older host kernels it might be necessary to disable the optional ext4 metadata_csum feature by specifying `-O ^64bit,^metadata_csum`.

+This deprecated setting is replaced by the new setting [`mkfsParams` in the StorageClass](../../volumes-and-nodes/create-volumes/#creating-longhorn-volumes-with-kubectl) and planned removed from v1.5.0.